contensis/contensis.github.io/docs-src/entries/view-and-filter-entries.md

 The filtering options will vary depending on whether you have purchased a multilingual license.
 The options in the panel work together to build rich filters.

 ### Filter by content type
-By default the listing screen will display all entries for every content type in your project.
-You can narrow down the entries displayed by changing the content type dropdown from *All* to a specific content type in the list.
+By default, the listing screen will display all entries for every content type in your project.
+You can narrow down the number of entries displayed by changing the content type dropdown from *All* to a specific content type in the list.

 #### Multiple languages
 If you have a multilingual license then the entry listing screen will be filtered to all content types in your project for the master language.